 Most women ask for a natural and proportionate result, and Mr Turton will use his extensive experience to give them exactly that.

 There are hundreds of implant sizes that Mr Turton can choose from to provide you with the optimal result.
-Mr Turton will first determine the best base width to the implant, then the implant height (for a round implant, these dimensions are the same), followed by the thickness of the implant at it’s maximum point (this is called projection), and then the lower pole ventral curvature (LVC), and take off shape in the upper pole.
+Using your characteristics, Mr Turton will be able to determine the best base width to the implant, then the implant height (for a round implant, these dimensions are the same), followed by the thickness of the implant at it’s maximum point (this is called projection), and then the lower pole ventral curvature (LVC), and finally the curve in the upper pole of the breast.
 This will give an optimum volume measurement in cc for your starting point.
-He will help you choose between textured, microtextured (nano textured) and a smooth shell, taking into account potential advantages and disadvantages.
-And he will recommend any changes to the cohesiveness and fill properties of the implant.
+He will help you choose between textured, microtextured (nano textured) and a smooth shell, taking into account the latest safety data, as well as the potential advantages and disadvantages.
+And he will recommend any changes to the cohesiveness (gel thickness) and fill properties of the implant.

 What if want to go bigger than recommended?

 A small increase above optimal size can give a poor result.
 For example, the nipple position on the breast may look too low just by increasing the implant size by 50cc.
 A lot depends on your starting characteristics, your nipple position on your current breast in relation to the level of the crease under the breast and how loose your tissues are.

 Can I request a specific bra size and certain cc of implant?